cbarkinozer/OnlineBankingRestAPI/README.md

 # OnlineBankingRestAPI
 A Rest API developed with Spring Boot that allows users to perform banking transactions over the internet.
+Time spent on the project : 160+ hours
+Line of code count : 9000+ lines
+Prototype project's line of code count and documentation time is not included.

 ### Technologies
 Java 11